 Coming from Wisconsin, Eric and I grew up with fresh trees and white Christmases.
 So when we moved to Palm Springs, CA 12 years ago, the warm, sunny climate just didn’t feel like Christmas.
 Every December we trekked across the country to WI.
 After having children, making this trip with three small boys in tow, and spending hours stuck on airplanes and in airports, we found ourselves exhausted at the end of it.

 We love our family and friends in WI, the fellowship, the snow, and festivities.
 However, we decided it was time to embrace our new California home and all the wonder that exists here at Christmastime.
 What we discovered was a blissful, sunny wonderland that was here the whole time!

 Our holiday traditions grow every year.
 Some of our favorite Christmas things to do in the desert are the Palm Springs Festival of Lights, Tree-lighting at the Palm Springs Aerial Tramway, Wildlights at the Living Desert, Breakfast with Santa at the Children’s Museum of the Desert, Candy Cane Lane Holiday Light Festival, and Christmas Eve Service at Hosanna City Church.

 At home, we love to bake and decorate sugar cookies for Christmas.
 The kids help to decorate the house and the tree.
 We bring out Christmas books and toys to get into the Christmas spirit.
 We even go caroling on Christmas Eve after candlelight church service to spread holiday cheer in our neighborhood!

-There is so much to love about Christmas.
+There is so much to love about a desert Christmas.
 In the hustle and bustle of it all, we remind our children that Jesus is the reason for the season.
 We love Christmas because it is a celebration of God’s love, forgiveness, and the blessing of family.
-Merry Christmas from our family to yours!
+May you experience the blessings of Christmas wherever you are!